emacs-helm/helm/README.md

 - `helm-apropos`: Enabled by setting `helm-apropos-fuzzy-match` to `t`.
 - `helm-lisp-completion-at-point`: Enabled by setting `helm-lisp-fuzzy-completion` to `t`.

-**IMPORTANT**: To make fuzzy-matching fast, you must not set `helm-candidate-number-limit` to high.
-It is recommended that you leave variable with its default value 100.
-The higher you set `helm-candidate-number-limit`, the slower fuzzy-matching.
+**IMPORTANT**: To make fuzzy-matching fast, you must not set `helm-candidate-number-limit` too high.
+It is recommended that you leave the variable with its default value 100.
+The higher you set `helm-candidate-number-limit`, the slower fuzzy-matching will be.

 #### Autoresize